 The Director of Clinical Training (DCT) is responsible for monitoring student behavior and performance at clinical training field placement, including practicum and internship.
-In cases where the DCT, Pacifica faculty, or training site supervisor identifies a need for remediation of student performance, DCT will review the situation.
-In cases of minor concerns, the DCT may simply discuss
+In cases where the DCT, Pacifica faculty, or training site supervisor identifies a need for remediation of student performance, the DCT will review the situation.
+In cases of minor concerns, the DCT may simply discuss concerns about the student's performance with the student informally, in order to help the student improve performance.
+In other cases, the DCT may place the student on Clinical Probation for the purpose of identifying specific steps to remediate the problem.
+Clinical Probation involves a specific written Remediation Plan which addresses the relevant knowledge, skill set, and/or professional attitudes of the student.

-Cause for clinical probation might include the following examples among others:
+Cause for Clinical Probation might include the following examples among others:

-- 1) Behavior inconsistent with the Ethical Principles of Psychologists and Code of Conduct, Duty to Warn/Protect requirements, and the Health Insurance Portability and Accountability Act (HIPAA) - 2) Entering into unethical dual relationship with administration, supervisor, or client of a practicum or internship site - 3) Failure to follow training program requirements, such as maintaining liability insurance - 4) Failure to appear at required scheduled events at the training site - 5) Taking time off without approval from supervisor - 6) Recording an interaction with a client without informed consent by the client, and permission by the supervisor - 7) Removing materials from the training site without permission of supervisor - 8) Withdrawing from practicum training or internship without consulting with DCT - 9) Accepting a training site and then later turning it down to accept another - 10) Inappropriate use of computer-generated interpretive reports of psychological assessments
+- 1) Behavior inconsistent with the Ethical Principles of Psychologists and Code of Conduct, Duty to Warn/Protect requirements, and the Health Insurance Portability and Accountability Act (HIPAA) - 2) Entering into unethical dual relationship with administration, supervisor, or client of a practicum or internship site - 3) Failure to follow training program requirements, such as maintaining liability insurance - 4) Failure to appear at required scheduled events at the training site - 5) Taking time off without approval from supervisor - 6) Recording an interaction with a client without informed consent by the client, and permission by the supervisor - 7) Removing materials from the training site without permission of supervisor - 8) Withdrawing from practicum training or internship without consulting with the DCT - 9) Accepting a training site and then later turning it down to accept another - 10) Inappropriate use of computer-generated interpretive reports of psychological assessments

-In some cases, the DCT may recommend formal clinical probation, in which case a formal remediation plan will be presented to the student.
+In some cases, the DCT may recommend formal Clinical Probation, in which case a formal remediation plan will be presented to the student.
 The remediation plan will outline: